igor-olikh/fladar/docs/api_usage_explanation.md

 **Authentication**: The application uses pre-authentication to ensure access tokens are obtained before making API calls.
 This prevents most authentication errors (401) and ensures reliable API access.

+**Documentation Verified**: All API parameters and response structures have been verified against the official Amadeus API documentation as of the last update.

 ## APIs Used

 ### 1. Flight Offers Search API